denocn/deno_docs/runtime/ffi_api.md

 ```

 If an `UnsafeCallback`'s callback function throws an error, the error will get
-propagated up to the function that triggered the callback to be called (above it
+propagated up to the function that triggered the callback to be called (above,
-would be `check_status()`) and can be caught there.
-If a callback returning a
+that would be `check_status()`) and can be caught there.
+If a callback returning
-pointer throws then Deno will set the return value to a nullptr.
-Other return
+a value throws then Deno will return 0 (null pointer for pointers) as the
-types are not touched on throw and are thus returned in an undefined state after
-the callback throws.
+result.

 `UnsafeCallback` is not deallocated by default as it can cause use-after-free
 bugs.
 To properly dispose of an `UnsafeCallback` its `close()` method must be